-Overall safety performance in 2023 was good.
-We had 1 lost-time incident (LTI) compared to 3 the previous year.
+Overall safety performance in 2024 was good.
+We had no lost-time incident (LTI) compared to 1 the previous year.
+However we had 1 medical treatment incident.
 First aid incidents were 9 and our all-injury frequency rate (AIFR) was 0,24.
 All incidents at ISAL, such as accidents, near accidents and dangerous incidents are reported.
 They are investigated and the results are used to make appropriate reforms.
-We strive to learn from incidents at ISAL, from the parent company as well as outside of the company to prevent similar incidents happening at ISAL.
+We strive to learn from incidents, from the parent company as well as outside of the company to prevent similar incidents happening at ISAL.

-The emission of fluoride was 0.55 kg/t Al and dust was 0.82 kg/t Al. The emission of Sulphur dioxide was 14,1 kg/t Al. It is slightly higher than last year due to new type of anodes, but it is within the operating limit.
+The emission of fluoride was 0.47 kg/t Al and dust was 0.82 kg/t Al. The emission of Sulphur dioxide was 14,0 kg/t Al. It is slightly lower than last year due to lower Sulphur content in anodes.
+All measurements are well within the operating limit.

-Emission of greenhouse gases from production in 2023 was 1,53t/Al or 318.561 tons (within the ETS system).
-Emission outside of ETS system was 1.626 tons, of which most is from diesel, cooling agent and SF6.
+Emission of greenhouse gases from production in 2024 was 1,52t/Al or 330.981 tons (within the ETS system).
+Scope 1 emission outside of ETS system was 1.594 tons, of which most is from diesel oil for vehicles (98%).

-Taxonomy statement can be found in Annex B.

-More detailed information on environment, health and safety can be found in Annex A on non-financial information.
+Taxonomy statement can be found in Annex B. More detailed information on environment, health and safety can be under non-financial information, Annex A.